software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 18
 >
 > Write a usage guide on _how to start your application_ to the `README.md` file.
 Add it under a "Usage guide" subheading.
 Also, mention the required Java version for the project.
+For the sake of readability code and command text is commonly highlighted (like in the example above).
+[Here's](https://markdownguide.offshoot.io/basic-syntax/#code) how that is done in Markdown.

 ## GitHub release